belak/blog/content/posts/zsh-utils/index.md

 Each plugin has a very focused purpose:

-- `completion` configures and loads compinit
+- `completion` configures and loads basic tab completion (imagine bash tab completion on steroids).
+It's also recommended to use an additional set of [zsh-completions](https://github.com/zsh-users/zsh-completions) because this plugin only sets up the completion system and doesn't provide completions for common utils.
-- `editor` sets up some keybinds to fix some rough edges
+- `editor` sets up some keybinds to fix some rough edges.
+It adds a few missing default key-binds such as Home/End and aims to add a few Vim features to the vi keybind set.
-- `history` configures and loads the history
+- `history` configures and loads the shell history systems.
-- `prompt` runs promptinit and provides a maximum of one prompt per maintainer
+- `prompt` runs initializes the built-in zsh theming system and provides a place for maintainers to put the prompt they use.
-- `utility` aims to facilitate cross-platform tooling by adding aliases for common functions which match across platforms
+- `utility` makes it easier to switch between operating systems by adding aliases for common operations so you don't need to remember different commands across platforms.

 That's it!
 There are no plugins for programming languages.
 There are no custom formats.
 And there is no configuration outside loading the plugins and optionally overriding ZSH settings.